hyperledger/firefly/docs/tutorials/fabric_remote.md

 ### Add msp folder representing your fabric identity

-In `$HOME/.firefly/stacks/my-remote-fabric`, you need to add an msp folder.
-This msp folder essentially describes the fabric organizational identiy which will be interacting with your chaincode.
-Inside the msp folder, you must have all the certifactes and the private key to be used by firefly to query/invoke your chaincode.
+In `$HOME/.firefly/stacks/my-remote-fabric`, you need to add a msp folder.
+This msp folder essentially describes the fabric organizational identity which will be interacting with your chaincode.
+Inside the msp folder, you must have all the certificates and the private key to be used by firefly to query/invoke your chaincode.

 You should be having this msp folder for an organizational identity from when you would have set up your fabric network.
 For more details, please refer to [Hyperledger Fabric Documentation for MSP](https://hyperledger-fabric.readthedocs.io/en/latest/msp.html).

-Now, you need to mount this msp directory as a docker volume in your fabconnect serivce.
+Now, you need to mount this msp directory as a docker volume in your fabconnect service.

 > **NOTE:** All docker-compose.yml related changes should be done in docker-compose.override.yml.